Wrexham and Ellesmere Railway: Wrexham, Mold and Connah's Quay Railway

 Minerals extracted in the Wrexham area needed an outlet to points of consumption, and a group of mine owners and others met at the end of 1861 to discuss a new railway that would take the minerals to the River Dee for shipment.
 The scheme became the Wrexham, Mold and Connah's Quay Railway, and it opened for goods and mineral traffic on 1 January 1866 from Wrexham to Buckley, where it joined the Buckley Railway.
 Passenger operation was delayed until 1 May 1866, by which time improvements had been put in place.
-In 1864 the WM&CQR gained Parliamentary authority to make a branch from Wrexham to Whitchurch, but this was not proceeded with due to the inability to raise the capital necessary.
+In 1864 the WM&CQR gained parliamentary authority to make a branch from Wrexham to Whitchurch, but this was not proceeded with due to the inability to raise the capital necessary.

 Wrexham and Ellesmere Railway

 Wrexham was a centre of mineral extraction, and the London and North Western Railway was steadily developing interests in the district.
 A connection between Ellesmere and Wrexham would be a useful link in a chain of lines serving that purpose.
 The Manchester, Sheffield and Lincolnshire Railway had an interest in the development also, and was prepared to collaborate with the LNWR in encouraging a local scheme.

-The Wrexham and Ellesmere Railway was incorporated by Act of Parliament on 31 July 1885, sponsored chiefly by Benjamin Piercy, who had become a promoter of railways, in collaboration with Henry Robertson MP.
+The Wrexham and Ellesmere Railway was incorporated by an act of Parliament, the Wrexham and Ellesmere Railway Act 1885 (48 & 49 Vict. c. cl), on 31 July 1885, sponsored chiefly by Benjamin Piercy, who had become a promoter of railways, in collaboration with Henry Robertson MP.
 The capital was £180,000.
 However the economy suffered a serious trade depression at this time, and it proved impossible to raise the needed money.
 Worse was to follow in February 1888, when both Piercy and Robertson died.

 Wrexham Central station

-The WM&CQR line ran into Wrexham from the north, and lay immediately to the west of the GWR line.
-The WM&CQR station ("Wrexham Exchange") and the GWR station ("Wrexham General") were correspondingly alongside one another, both on the western margin of the town.
+The Wrexham, Mold and Connah's Quay Railway (WM&CQR) line ran into Wrexham from the north, and lay immediately to the west of the GWR line.
+The WM&CQR station ("Wrexham Exchange") and the Great Western Railway (GWR) station ("Wrexham General") were correspondingly alongside one another, both on the western margin of the town.
 The WM&CQR Built an extension line with a new Wrexham Central station; the short branch passed under the GWR line and ran east.
 It opened on 1 November 1887, and double track was installed on 1 September 1888.
 The branch may have been to facilitate the expected Ellesmere line, or it may have been to ensure retention of the Wrexham traffic for itself in the event the passengers deserted the Exchange station in favour of the more convenient Central station.